Course Calendar

 Students in grade 11 and 12 should choose courses based on their abilities and future goals.
 Transfers between university and college preparation courses will be done in consultation with teachers, students, and parents or guardians.

-Course Information
+Course Selection

-• Student pursues alternate post-secondary options.
+• Student changes their post-secondary goals

-• Student did not complete prerequisite credit.
+• Student did not complete prerequisite credit

-• Student successfully completes a summer school course.
+• Student successfully completes a summer school course

-• Student is unprepared for demands of a course.
+• Student is unprepared for demands of a course

 Continue Reading